marisalim/Transcriptome_pipeline/README.md

 Contact: marisalim@stonybrook.edu

 This repository contains code for assembling and analyzing transcriptome data.
-See Transcriptome_pipe _code.jpg for explanation about the scripts.
+See Transcriptome_pipeline_readme.txt for explanation about the scripts.

 ---